MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/spatial-mapping.md

 ## Spatial Awareness design concepts demo

-If you'd like to see Spatial Awareness design concepts in action, check out our [Designing Holograms - Spatial Awareness]() video demo below.
+If you'd like to see Spatial Awareness design concepts in action, check out our **Designing Holograms - Spatial Awareness** video demo below.
 When you've finished, continue on for a more detailed dive into specific topics.

 > [!VIDEO https://channel9.msdn.com/Shows/Docs-Mixed-Reality/Microsofts-Designing-Holograms-Spatial-Awareness-Chapter/player]

+*This video was taken from the "Designing Holograms" HoloLens 2 app.
+Download and enjoy the full experience [here](http://aka.ms/dhapp).*

 ## Spatial Mapping vs. Scene Understanding WorldMesh